Physical data isolation

 Access control

-Access to data on the cluster is controlled through VAST VMS user accounts.
+Access control determines who can read or modify data on the cluster and which credentials they use.
+VAST VMS user accounts control access to data on the cluster.
 The same user identity governs NFS file access, S3 object access, and SQL access.
-There is no separate credential store for each protocol.- User management: Customer-managed in VMS.
+No separate credential store exists for each protocol.
+The following list summarizes the access control mechanisms available on Dedicated VAST clusters:- User management: Customer-managed in VMS.
 See Cluster management for details.

 - SSO and SAML: Dedicated VAST supports federation with external identity providers (Okta, Azure AD, and other SAML 2.0 providers).
 See Cluster management for details.

-- S3 credentials: S3 access keys are generated per VMS user account.
+- S3 credentials: VMS generates S3 access keys per user account.
 Access key scope is tied to the user’s permissions in VMS.

 - Network access: CoreWeave provisions network connectivity between your GPU cluster and the VAST cluster IPs.
-Restricting which cluster nodes can reach VAST is handled at the network layer by CoreWeave.
+CoreWeave handles the network layer that restricts which cluster nodes can reach VAST.
 VMS user credentials provide the application-layer access control.

 Shared responsibility model